Tuesday, April 21, 2026

 The key scopes to define for your MCP server:

-• mcp:admin — manage server configuration (service accounts only)
+• mcp:admin: manage server configuration for service accounts only

 Scope your agent tokens tightly.
 An agent doing report generation has no business with write scopes.
 This also gives you an audit trail: when something goes wrong, you know exactly which agent token was in use.